 The following is a list of repositories and institutions that hold major collections relating to Imperial and Commonwealth history.

-Birmingham University Information Services, Special Collections Department, Main Library, Edgbaston, Birmingham B15 2TT.
+University of Birmingham: Cadbury Research Library: Special Collections, Main Library, Edgbaston, Birmingham B15 2TT.

 Holds the Church Missionary Society Archive as well as the personal papers of numerous individual missionaries.

-Borthwick Institute of Historical Research, University of York, Heslington, Your, YO10 5DD.
+Borthwick Institute of Historical Research, University of York, Heslington, York, YO10 5DD.

 Holds extensive primary source materials on southern Africa with a strong emphasis on Rhodesia and parts of South Africa in the post Second World War period, including papers of Joost De Blank, Sir Patrick Duncan, the Rev WD Grenfell, Dame Naomi Mitchison, Sir TIF Wilson and Sir Roy Welensky.
 See Tom Lodge, AV Akeroyd and CP Lunt Guide to the Southern Africa Archives in the University of York (1979).

 British Library, Manuscript Collections, 96 Euston Road, London NW1 2DB